Wellington (footballer, born 1985)

-Wellington Santos da Silva or simply Wellington (born August 17, 1985, in Guarulhos, Brazil) is a Brazilian left back who last played for FK Liepājas Metalurgs in Latvia.
+Wellington Santos da Silva or simply Wellington (born August 17, 1985) is a Brazilian former professional footballer who played as a left-back.

-Earlier clubs
+Career

+Early career

-Wellington began his career in his home country with União São João in São Paulo.
-Following attention from various São Paulo (state) clubs, he then loaned for América-SP and Ituano and also loaned to the German Club Mainz.
+Wellington was born in Guarulhos, Brazil.
+He began his career in his home country with União São João in São Paulo.
+Following attention from various São Paulo (state) clubs, he then loaned for América-SP and Ituano.

-Grêmio
+Grêmio and loan

 At the close of the 2005 season (May 2, 2006) he moved to Grêmio, and there he won Rio Grande do Sul State League in 2006 (including a good participation in the Brazilian League).

-Corinthians

-In 2007, he loaned signed to Sport Club Corinthians Paulista until 31 December 2007, to play Campeonato Brasileiro Série A 2007.
+In 2007, he signed to Sport Club Corinthians Paulista on loan until 31 December 2007, to play 2007 Campeonato Brasileiro Série A.

-Mainz 05

-On August 31, 2007, the German club 1.
-FSV Mainz 05 loaned him, to play in the German 2.
-Fußball-Bundesliga and try to help the club to reclimb into the 1.
-Fußball-Bundesliga.
+On August 31, 2007, he moved to 2.
+Bundesliga club Mainz 05 on loan.
+The loan fee was reported as €200,000.

 Nacional

 In 2008, he signed for Nacional from Portugal.
 He then played in the UEFA Europa League.